gardejo/js-kancolle-logistics-visualizer/README.md

 The author of this system asks that you help support its continued development by making a small contribution.

+* Feedback about this system. *Tell me your opinion later!* (as if Yuubari)
+* Endorse this system.
+    * Recommend your friends to use it.
+    * Retweet author's tweets about it.
+    * Star it on GitHub.
 * Report about bugs at *the [issue tracker](https://github.com/gardejo/js-kancolle-logistics-visualizer/issues)*.
 * Suggestion for enhancement at *the [issue tracker](https://github.com/gardejo/js-kancolle-logistics-visualizer/issues)*.
 * Reciprocal help among users at *the [users forum](http://ost.io/@gardejo/js-kancolle-logistics-visualizer)*.